 Diversity of applicants

-The ASC welcome applicants that reflect the diversity of the Australian community and encourage women from the following backgrounds to apply;
+The ASC welcome applicants that reflect the diversity of the Australian community and encourage women from the following backgrounds to apply:

 - Aboriginal & Torres Strait Islander

-- Culturally and linguistically diverse,
+- Culturally, racially, and linguistically diverse

-- Those with a disability
+- Living with disability

-- Those who live in rural and regional locations
+- Live in rural and regional locations

 - Identify as a woman